xuankimtran/docs-1/pages/katalon-studio/docs/Install-packed-extension-chrome.md

 ## Configuring and Using the Record Utility with Chrome Profile

-The next steps will help you associate your Chrome profile with the Record Chrome (with Profile) function in Katalon Studio.
+The next steps will help you associate your Chrome Profile with the Record Chrome (with Profile) function in Katalon Studio.

 ### Finding your Chrome Profile in the User Data Directory